Nutrition

 The first step to increasing your fluid intake is simply remembering to consume enough fluids.
 It may be helpful to set alarms or carry a water bottle around with you

 Choose fluids that are decaffeinated, sugar-free, carbonation-free, and alcohol-free.
-Water is ideal, but this can also include tea, black coffee, skim milk, and soy beverages.
+Water is ideal, but this can also include Bariatric Tea Recipe, black coffee, skim milk, and soy beverages.

 If you find you have lactose intolerance after surgery, digestive enzymes may be suggested as well as lactose-free beverages.* Following these recommendations can help you avoid natural diuretics, built-up gas, and unnecessary calories.*